THE BADGER CULL

 It is likely that up to 22.8% of badgers killed during the IEP study in 2013 took longer than 5 minutes to die deeming the cull inhumane by IEP standards.

-DEFRA have not released the public costs of the badger cull in 2016.
-However taking account of the costs reported for training, monitoring, equipment, policing legal costs and administration for 2013 - 2015 we estimate that at least £30 million has been spent to date to kill just under 15,000 badgers.
+DEFRA have not released the public costs of the badger cull.
+However taking account of the costs reported for training, monitoring, equipment, policing legal costs and administration we estimate that at least £70 million has been spent to date to kill over 140,000 badgers.

 The cost of the culls exceeds the cost of badger vaccination when it is carried out by volunteers where the training, equipment and vaccine is provided by DEFRA as is the case under the Badger Edge Vaccination scheme.